mykter/aws-security-cert-service-notes/README.md

         + Can join to existing AD with trust relationships
         + Or replace an on-prem AD by using Direct Connect or VPN
         + EBS volumes are encrypted.
 Deployed on two AZs.
 Daily backups.
         + Some high-priv operations not available.
-No remote access, powershell access.
+No remote access or powershell access.
 You get an OU and delegated admin account for it.
     * AD Connector
-        + Proxy for [specific list of AWS services](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_app_compatibility.html) through to on-prem AD.
+        + Proxy for [a specific list of AWS services](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ad_connector_app_compatibility.html) through to on-prem AD.
         + Notably works with: SSO; management console; EC2 Windows (join domain)
     * Simple AD
         + Samba backend.
 Like Managed Microsoft AD but less features and smaller resource limits.